Executive Director Joan Mandle, Ph.D.

 Professor Mandle has been actively involved with many efforts to reform the political system.
 She spearheaded a two-year grassroots organizing drive in Oakland, California and in San Francisco that resulted in the successful passage of significant campaign finance reform in both those cities.
-Mandle also has had extensive direct experience with the electoral system, having served as Campaign Manager for incumbent Congressman Robert W. Edgar of Pennsylvania in both 1984 and 1986.
-In San Francisco in 1998, she worked on Barbara Boxer’s successful Senatorial race.
+Mandle also has had extensive direct experience with the electoral system, having served as Campaign Manager for incumbent Congressman Robert W. Edgar of Pennsylvania in two election cycles.

-Over the years, Mandle has received widespread recognition for her political work.
-Most recently, she was awarded the League of Women Voters of Oakland’s “Civic Contribution Award” for her campaign finance reform work in the Bay Area, and the Sociologists for Women in Society’s “Feminist Activism Award” for a lifetime of service and activism.
+Over the years, Mandle has received widespread recognition for her political work, including the League of Women Voters of Oakland’s “Civic Contribution Award” for her work on public campaign financing, and the Sociologists for Women in Society’s “Feminist Activism Award” for a lifetime of service and activism.
+Mandle was also recently honored at the Annual Gala Dinner of Citizen Action of New York.

 Anita has been driven by a sense of urgency in our current political system to work for the rights of citizens through social justice and activism.
 She has worked with migrant, Native, and underrepresented communities in North America, advocating for equal access and a political voice in these times of hardship.
 She is currently working towards her Masters of Social Justice in Intercultural Relations from SIT Graduate Institute in Brattleboro, Vermont, while maintaining the other foot in the heart of North Carolina, her home state.
 Anita is a musician and artist, integrating these tools in her activism work – attempting to live by conscience and by example.
 Anita’s passion for equal rights and community activism has led her work in the direction of organizing, studying social justice theory, and emphasizing historical context when working in the field of advocacy.